mumair01/GailBot-2019/README.md

 - The beat time is the pause or gap time in seconds multiplied by the median syllable rate per second.
 - The beat time in seconds is the above value divided by 4.
 - The beat time in seconds is added to the transcript.

+## Liability Notice

+**Gailbot is a tool to be used to generate specialized transcripts.
+However, it is not responsible for the quality of any output produced.
+Generated transcripts are meant to be a first pass in the transcription process and are designed to be improved incrementally.
+They are not meant to replace the manual transcription process and can be improved upon.
+Gailbot uses IBM Watson&#39;s Speech to Text API to generate text which required an IBM Bluemix account.
+The development team is not liable for any third-party transaction between the user and any external service used by Gailbot.**

+**Additionally, the development team does not guarantee the accuracy or correctness of any statistical model used in Gailbot.
+These models have been developed in good faith and we hope that they are accurate.
+Users should always verify results.**

+**We are committed to continue and develop Gailbot.
+Any feedback can be provided at:** [**hilab-dev@elist.tufts.edu**](mailto:hilab-dev@elist.tufts.edu) **.**

+**However, we do not guarantee any response to emails/requests sent to us.
+We do not guarantee any bug-fixes or future updates.**

+**Gailbot is an open-source product.
+We encourage its use in research.
+However, by using Gailbot, users agree to cite Gailbot and the Tufts Human Interaction Lab in any publications or results found as a direct or indirect result of using Gailbot.**